AssetAtlasTracker/AssetAtlas/README.md

 1. Make sure you have Python downloaded
    - <https://www.python.org/downloads/>
 1. Run the start.py file.
 It is located in the folder that was downloaded from this github page.
 You can right click on it and "Open with > python".
-1. If you are running tailscale mode (only needed if you want to remotley use the database from multiple devices) for the first time, do
+1. (Optional) If you are running tailscale mode (only needed if you want to remotley use the database from multiple devices) for the first time, do
    1. Create a Tailscale auth key
    1. <https://login.tailscale.com/admin/settings/keys>
    1. "Auth keys"